metapolator/metapolator/functionality-overview.md

 Below, we will exercise these hierarchies.

 ## working on a master
-master: New, Import font, Duplicate, Delete, Copy from other project, Export as font, Set Name, Set Script(s) _(e.g. Latin, Cyrillic, Devanagari)_
+ƒ— New, Import font, Duplicate, Delete, Copy from other project, Export as font, Set Name, Set Script(s) _(e.g. Latin, Cyrillic, Devanagari)_

-Set/Change/Clear parameter(s) (for whole master or several masters).
+Set/Change/Clear [parameter(s)](#parameters) (for whole master or several masters).

 ### glyph
-glyph: New, Duplicate, Delete, Set char code, Sort
+ƒ— New, Duplicate, Delete, Set char code, Sort

-Set/Change/Clear point/line/glyph parameter(s) (for whole glyph or several glyphs).
+Set/Change/Clear point/line/glyph [parameter(s)](#parameters) (for whole glyph or several glyphs).

 ### skeleton
-skeleton: New, Duplicate, Delete, Translate, Scale, Rotate
+ƒ— New, Duplicate, Delete, Translate, Scale, Rotate

-Set/Change/Clear point/line/glyph parameter(s) (for whole skeleton or several skeletons).
+Set/Change/Clear point/line/glyph [parameter(s)](#parameters) (for whole skeleton or several skeletons).

 #### line
-Set/Change/Clear line parameter(s) (for one or more lines).
+Set/Change/Clear line [parameter(s)](#parameters) (for one or more lines).

 #### point
-point: Add, Delete
+ƒ— Add, Delete

-Set/Change/Clear point parameter(s) (for one or more points).
+Set/Change/Clear point [parameter(s)](#parameters) (for one or more points).

 **note**: position of a point and bezier-type controllers are part of its parameters.

 ### vector shape
-vector shape: Import, New _(later)_, Edit bezier _(later)_, Duplicate, Delete, Translate, Scale, Rotate
+ƒ— Import, New _(later)_, Edit bezier _(later)_, Duplicate, Delete, Translate, Scale, Rotate

 ### parameters

-See also: the Zürich [report section](https://github.com/metapolator/metapolator/wiki/the-Zürich-report#parameter-gardening).
+See also this Zürich [report section](https://github.com/metapolator/metapolator/wiki/the-Zürich-report#parameter-gardening).

 * glyph: 20+
 * line: one for now: type;
 * point: 10+, coordinate pair, 4 are bezier-type controllers, 3 control the pen.

-Parameters can be set using operators: scale, offset, absolute, minimum, maximum.
+Parameters can be set using operators: scale, offset, hardwire, minimum, maximum.

 ## working in a design space
-design space: New, Duplicate, Delete, Set Name
+ƒ— New, Duplicate, Delete, Set Name

 ### master
-master: Add, Remove, Set Position (in design space)
+ƒ— Add, Remove, Set Position (in design space)

 ### master sequence
-master sequence: Create from Masters, Delete, Add master, Remove Master, Sort
+ƒ— Create from Masters, Delete, Add master, Remove Master, Sort

 ### adjustment master
-adjustment master: New, Duplicate, Delete, Set Name, Set Position
+ƒ— New, Duplicate, Delete, Set Name, Set Position

-Set/Change/Clear adjustment parameter(s), at master, glyph, skeleton, line, point and/or vector shape level.
+Set/Change/Clear adjustment [parameter(s)](#parameters), at master, glyph, skeleton, line, point and/or vector shape level.

 **note**: an adjustment master can appear anywhere in a design space and anywhere on adjustment master sequences.

 ### adjustment master sequence
-adjustment master sequence: New, Duplicate, Delete, Span (on master sequences and stings of instances)
+ƒ— New, Duplicate, Delete, Span (on master sequences and stings of instances)

 ### instance
-instance: New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font
+ƒ— New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font

 ### string of instances
-string of instances: New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position
+ƒ— New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position

 ## font families
+ƒ— New, Delete, Map instances and strings of instances, Map meta data, Export

 ## type design evaluation
+ƒ— Set length (few glyphs–paragraphs, Set Size, Set characters of interest, Set Mix (generic text vs. chars of interest), Print Evaluation Kit

+**for**: masters, master sequences, adjustment masters, adjustment master sequences, instances, strings of instances—and combinations of these.

 ## finishing
 * kerning _(later)_
 * hinting _(later)_

 ## meta data
+ƒ— New, Duplicate, Duplicate from other project & Adapt (substitute font names), Delete

 ## utility
 aka the garbage can department, everything that does not fit above is gathered here.

 Undo (of edit steps on any data)

 Cut, Copy and Paste of—

-* glyph
+* glyphs
-* skeleton
+* skeletons
-* vector shape
+* vector shapes
-* parameter+value pair
+* parameter+value pairs